-If your Corkie has a mischievous side, look for the likes of a digging box or other way for that rascal-like energy to be put somewhere safe.
+If your Corkie has a mischievous side, look for the likes of a digging box or another way for that rascal-like energy to be put somewhere safe.

-Fake digging beats having to fill potholes in your garden or in the park any day!
+Fake digging beats having to fill potholes in your garden or the park any day!